tumsakal/ADO.Net.Client/README.md

 your SQL and not on the code that you would write.
 This also encourages you to write your SQL in a more standard fashion following the ANSI standard.

-### Prepared Statements

-Other Micro-ORMs do not allow the ability to call prepare queries when needed.
-Since this libraries give you more control you can optionally prepare a query when necessary.
-Queries can be prepared asynchronously in .NET Standard 2.1 and above

 ### Lightweight

 This libraries make up a Micro-ORM, this is not a full blown framework like Entity.